eladushiki/lfvddp/README.md

 new_plot_utils - for plotting.

 Make sure to change the paths for dir (where the output of the training was saved) and plots_dir (where you want to save the plots).
 Also need access to "/storage/agrp/yuvalzu/mattiasdata" on the cluster.

-## Paper Scripts

-Existing file in commit 01017a30 were used to generate the paper (https://arxiv.org/abs/2401.09530).
-Relevant files are in a directory that was called then paper scripts.

 ## Table Scripts